borodust/borodust.github.io/projects/trivial-gamekit/advanced.md

 ### AppVeyor

-While `Travis CI` allows you to build `GNU/Linux` and `macOS` version of your software, it doesn't support windows yet.
+While `Travis CI` allows you to build `GNU/Linux` and `macOS` version of your software, it doesn't support `Windows` yet.
 Hopefully, AppVeyor does!

 Go to AppVeyor [website](https://travis-ci.org) and follow their registration process that is straightforward as Travis CI one.
 Setup AppVeyor to track your project's GitHub repository in